twota/terms-of-service-and-privacy-policy/README.md

 We automatically collect limited technical data when you use the app, such as:

-▪Device information (e.g., IMEI, MAC address, IP address, Operating System, device model, and unique device identifiers).
+▪Device information (e.g., IMEI, MAC address, IP address, Operating System, device model, and unique device identifiers)

-▪App usage data and interaction patterns.
+▪App usage data and interaction patterns

-▪Approximate location derived from your IP address or device settings.
+▪Approximate location derived from your IP address or device settings

 This helps us maintain performance, detect fraud, and improve user safety.